microsoft/WhatTheHack/020-LinuxFundamentals/README.md

 1. Challenge 11: **[Package management](Student/Challenge-11.md)**
 	 - Learn about package management and common activites such as update package distribution lists, install and uninstall packages.
 1. Challenge 12: **[Setting up a webserver](Student/Challenge-12.md)**
-	 - In this challenge we will setting up a webserver and deploy a simple php application into it.
+	 - In this challenge we will setting up a webserver and deploy a simple PHP application into it.
 The usage of SSL could be a plus.

 ## Prerequisites
 - Your own Azure subscription with contributor access for the Challenge 01 or contributor access to a pre-created Azure Virtual Machine for all other challenges.